 Setting of a heritage asset: The surroundings in which a heritage asset is experienced.
 Its extent is not fixed and may change as the asset and its surroundings evolve.
-Elements of a setting may make a positive or negative contribution to the significance of an asset, may affect the ability to appreciate that significance or may be neutral.
+Elements of a setting may make a positive or negative

 Significance (for heritage policy): The value of a heritage asset to this and future generations because of its heritage interest.
 That interest may be archaeological, architectural, artistic or historic.
 Significance derives not only from a heritage asset's physical presence, but also from its setting.